kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-83-missing-hosts-in-apirules-list.md

 ```

 ## Causes
-From time of release of Api Gateway v3.0.0, the `hosts` field is not displayed in the list of APIRules for default version v2, when resources are APIRules v1beta1 on the list and are not convertible or updated to v2 version.
+After the release of API Gateway 3.0.0, running the command `kubectl get apirules.gateway.kyma-project.io -n {NAMESPACE}` without specifying a version returns a list of APIRules for the default version `v2`.
+However, for resources that were originally created in version `v1beta1` and are not convertible or updated to version `v2`, the **hosts** field is not displayed in the APIRules list.

 ## Solution
-To get the list of host, run the following command:
+To get the list of hosts, run the following command:
 ```bash
 kubectl get apirules.v1beta1.gateway.kyma-project.io -n {NAMESPACE}
 NAME                       STATUS   HOST